 NOTE: Control wiring may be already wired on pre-wired generators.
-If so, tighten the 5' whip conduit inside of the enclosure.
+If so, tighten the 1.5 meter (5 foot) whip conduit inside of the enclosure.
 If not, wiring must be in accordance with local jurisdiction and codes.

-- 1. Remove the appropriate Main AC/Control Wiring Knock-out Plug from the back of the generator. - 2.
-Install the conduit and Main AC and Control Wires between the generator and the transfer switch.
+- Remove the appropriate main AC/control wiring knock-out plug from the back of the generator. - Install the conduit and main AC and control wires between the generator and the transfer switch.
 See Figure 2.6 for knockout locations (verify specific transfer switch wiring/connections per model).